Pathogenesis, clinical manifestations, and diagnosis of ovarian hyperstimulation syndrome

 - Instituto Valenciano de Infertilidad (IVI)

 The pathogenesis, clinical manifestations, and diagnosis of OHSS are reviewed here.
 The prevention and management of OHSS are discussed separately.
-(See "Prevention of ovarian hyperstimulation syndrome".)
+(See "Prevention of ovarian hyperstimulation syndrome" and "Management of ovarian hyperstimulation syndrome".)

 OHSS is an iatrogenic and potentially life-threatening condition that affects young, healthy patients.
 In addition, there is an important economic burden associated with OHSS due to absence from work, bed rest, or hospitalization and intensive medical management of severe cases.